EmilyOIG/asr_labs/RemoteSetup.md

 1. Set up the [remote desktop service](http://computing.help.inf.ed.ac.uk/remote-desktop)
 2. Connect to a remote desktop
 3. Open a terminal on the remote desktop
 4. Run `ssh s1234567.lab.inf.ed.ac.uk` (replacing the student ID with your own).
-Please try `ssh student.compute.inf.ed.ac.uk` or `ssh student.ssh.inf.ed.ac.uk` instead, if the former does not work for you.
+Please try `ssh student.compute.inf.ed.ac.uk` instead, if the former does not work for you.
 5. Run the [commands for setting up the environment](README.md#commands-for-setting-up-the-python-environment)

 After the above is finished, every time you log in, you only need to run the following commands.